 Use a stakeholder analysis to map direct and indirect stakeholders, organizations, institutions, groups, and societies affected by technology.
 Based on this mapping, list potential harms, benefits, or tensions relating to different stakeholder relationships.

 Stakeholder Tokens is a playful and versatile toolkit for identifying stakeholders and their interactions.
 Stakeholder Tokens facilitate identifying stakeholders, distinguishing core from peripheral stakeholders, surfacing excluded stakeholders, and articulating relationships among stakeholders.

 A card deck designed for teams of design practitioners to mediate useful interactions between themselves and disabled people, while enabling designers to center their design work around disabled people’s perspectives.

-Worksheet within the Ethics for Designers Toolkit which consists of a worksheet that enables a designer duo to deconstruct existing designs and train their moral sensitivity as a designer.
+De-scription, part of the Ethics for Designers Toolkit, consists of a worksheet that enables a designer duo to deconstruct existing designs and train their moral sensitivity as a designer.